yelicoder/pluralsight_unit_testing_in_angular/README.md

 2) get the stub and trigger the routelink event
 3) expect the correct value in the routelink value

-Test Async Call
+Test Async Call: FakeAsync is the best
 1) use Timeout and jasmine done function
 2) Better: use FakeAsync with tick().
-Even better: use FakeAsync with flush()
+Even better: use FakeAsync with flush().
+3) for Promise, you can also use async